vadim2404/testing/README.md

 1) Rename app/config/parameters.yml.dist to app/config/parameters.yml and

-Popuplate fields for db connection and email sendind
+Popuplate fields for db connection and email sending

 2) Create directories app/cache and app/logs with chmod 0777